MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

 # Displaying the Author

 Now populate the author in posts and display their username on every post wherever it appears.

+# Now For Comments

+Using the previous instructions for associating users and posts, can you make it so users and comments are equally associated?

 # Extra Challenges: